-Stronger investment in preventative health measures has a role to play in helping to reduce the pressures on the health system.
+Additionally, stronger investment in preventative health measures has a role to play in preventing and dealing with infectious disease and helping to reduce the pressures on the health system more broadly.

 Investment in illness prevention and early detection is vital as the prevalence of chronic disease grows.
-While primary health is federally funded, the state also has a responsibility in prevention, public health and health promotion.
+While primary health is federally funded, state governments also have a responsibility in prevention, public health and health promotion.